BY-LAWS OF THE HARVARD CLUB OF NEW JERSEY

 The Executive Committee is the primary operating management of the HCNJ; shall have general charge, management and control of the affairs, funds and property of the HCNJ; and shall authorize and control all expenditures.
 It is therefore necessary and critical that Executive Committee members take an active role in the HCNJ’s affairs.
-For this reason, each Executive Committee member is required to apply annually for membership in the HCNJ, pay all applicable dues, and attend at least two Executive Committee meetings per year or coordinate at least one HCNJ event open to the general membership during the year.
+For this reason, each Executive Committee member is required to apply annually for membership in the HCNJ, pay all applicable dues by the beginning of the fiscal year, and attend at least four Executive Committee meetings per year or coordinate at least one HCNJ event open to the general membership during the year.
 This last requirement for Executive Committee Members shall also be considered to have been met if the Executive Committee member serves as an Area Chairperson for the Schools Committee.

 Meetings of the Executive Committee may be called by order of the President or by the Secretary on request of three members of the Committee.
 Eleven members, whether elected or otherwise, shall constitute a quorum of the Committee.